facelessuser/soupsieve/docs/src/markdown/selectors.md

 # CSS Selectors

-The CSS selectors are based off of the CSS level 4 specification.
+The CSS selectors are based off of the CSS specification and includes not only stable selectors, but also selectors currently under development from the draft specifications.
 Primarily support has been added for selectors that were feasible to implement and most likely to get practical use.

 When speaking about namespaces, they only apply to XML, XHTML, or when dealing with recognized foreign tags in HTML5.
 Currently, Beautiful Soup's `html5lib` parser is the only parser that will return the appropriate namespaces for a HTML5